Syntax-Err0r/Syntax-Err0r.github.io/docs/Silently_Install_Chrome_Extension.md

 ### Caveats

 - I hardcoded some things and I purposefully made some "opsec mistakes"
-- 'Secure Preferences' arent always in use, it could be the "Preferences" file
+- "Secure Preferences" arent always in use, it could be the "Preferences" file

 ### Detections